OpenMOSS/Language-Model-SAEs/README.md

 We highly welcome contributions to this project.
 If you have any questions or suggestions, feel free to open an issue or a pull request.
 We are looking forward to hearing from you!

 TODO: Add development guidelines

+## Acknowledgement

+The design of the pipeline (including the configuration and some training details) is highly inspired by the [mats_sae_training
+](https://github.com/jbloomAus/mats_sae_training) project (now known as [SAELens](https://github.com/jbloomAus/SAELens)) and heavily relies on the [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) library.
+We thank the authors for their great work.

 ## Citation